mailpoet/mailpoet/readme.txt

 We suggest that you also add a link to our Privacy Notice in your own Privacy Notice page.
 What's important is to make sure that your subscribers are aware that MailPoet delivers your email, if you send with MailPoet that is.

 You can also read our [Guide to Conform to GDPR](https://kb.mailpoet.com/article/246-guide-to-conform-to-gdpr).

+= WooCommerce: can my customers subscribe to my newsletter at checkout? =

+Yes, with MailPoet your customers can subscribe at checkout to your mailing list.
+You will even be able to send them abandoned cart reminder if they forgot to complete their purchase.

 = Is it MailPoet or Mail poet? =